Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/wikimedia-brief/meeting-notes.md

 - official Unicode SignWriting is not enough by itself for current production use
 - current workflows still rely on FSW and SWU
 - the unresolved problem is larger than font support
+- naming characters is not the same as preserving stable symbols or encoding complete written signs

 ## Keep the conversation out of the weeds at first